santiagogo2/utilitario/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Sweet Alert Problems

+Maybe you will find with an error with Sweet Alert.
+This problem can be solved by replacing the `const swal` in `node_modules/sweetalert/typings/sweetalert.d.ts` to `const swal: typeof import("C:/wamp64/www/utilitario/utilitario/node_modules/sweetalert/typings/sweetalert");`